johntellsall/fast-web-minimal-django/DOCS.md

 So the other day I wanted to make a small web app.
 Django is a great framework for this, as it automatically includes a ton of stuff I know I'll need.
 A database, templates, routing, all the "batteries included" features I like.

 I found a [blog post](https://realpython.com/django-todo-lists/) that shows how to do a "Todo" app in full Django style.
 I copied the code, and at the end my app worked!
 Unfortunately, it was a bit confusing.
-The code had many files, 640 lines of code, and several nearly-identical directories.
-I was hoping to for a simpler base of code to work from.

-XX ??
-I want to spend my energy on adding features vs minutia.
+The code had many files, 640 lines of code, and six nearly-identical directories.
+If a page template is put in the wrong spot, the app explodes.
+The structure was easy to get wrong, so I was spending energy on minutia vs getting my project done.

-XX the traditional Todo app had multiple directories, so it created bugs XX when I put templates in the wrong directory.
-XX in the minimal app, we don't need six directories, just one directory per type: one for Python, one for HTML-Jinja templates.
+There's a simpler way to create an app.

 The "Todo" app from the article had too many moving parts, so I chose to do a minimal app next time.
 I found another [blog post, by Vitor Freitas](https://simpleisbetterthancomplex.com/article/2017/08/07/a-minimal-django-application.html).
 This one was much better: only 56 lines of code!
 Despite not being as featureful, this minimal app has most of the features I want: templates, URL routing, and convenience features.
 At 10% of the complexity, I'm happy with this.